megh-bari/75-Percentage-Attendance-Calculator/README.md

-# Attendance Percentage Calculator in C
+# 75% Attendance Calculator in C

 This is a simple C program that calculates the attendance percentage of a student based on the total number of days and the number of days the student is present.